WCHS Course Handbook

 Students gain life skills—organization, leadership, communication, and financial literacy—preparing them for college and careers.

-💼 FINANCE/TECHNOLOGY (Graduation Requirement)
+💼 FINANCE/TECHNOLOGY (Personal Finance) (Graduation Requirement)

 🕒 Half Year | 💯 0.5 Credit | 👥 Grades 10–12 | 📘 Prerequisite: None